NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 project management methodologies tools and techniques

-Waterfall is one of the most popular project management methodologies.
-It is a process that proceeds through specific sequential phases to deliver a product successfully.
-Waterfall project management can be used to apply to both software development and non-technical projects.
+The waterfall, one of the popular project management methodologies, is a process that proceeds through specific sequential phases to deliver a product successfully.
+Waterfall project management can be applied to both software development and non-technical projects.

 2. Agile Methodology